By KBB.com Editors

 You may not like the LT if you expect instant response from the automatic transmission.
 You may also find that child carseats are the best bet for occupying the back seat.
 With the front seats all the way back, there is very minimal legroom for rear-seat passengers.

 With an eye on youthful buyers who enjoy music 24/7, the Aveo LT has an auxiliary input jack for iPods and other music players and electronic devices.
-The sound is carried through the car radio and six speakers with exceptional quality.

 General Motors' 16-valve four-cylinder engine powers the Aveo LT, producing 103 horsepower.
 An electronic throttle control and variable induction system help maximize power across the rpm range for consistency and fuel economy, and the four-speed automatic transmission's Hold Control mode provides a pseudo-manual operation the driver can select for sportier or more controlled driving.
-The re-tuned 2007 suspension helps with handling.

 1.6-liter in-line 4

 103 horsepower @ 5800 rpm

 EPA city/highway fuel economy: 24/34 (manual), 23/32 (automatic)

 I own this car - My approximate mileage is 85,000overall rating 9 of 10rating details

 Pros: "price, fun and easy access to pkg w/hatchback"